Turkey Pasta Casserole (One-Pot)

 - Add the pasta, chicken broth, and milk stirring to combine.

 - Cover, bring to a boil, then reduce to a low simmer.
-Cook, covered, for 10 minutes, stirring frequently to prevent the pasta from sticking to the bottom of the pan.
+Cook, covered, for 10 minutes, uncovering to stir frequently to prevent the pasta from sticking to the bottom of the pan.

 - Once the pasta is just cooked, add the peas, stir, then cover and allow to sit for 5 minutes, covered, for any remaining liquid to absorb and for the peas to warm through.